chiefonboarding/ChiefOnboarding/README.md

 # ChiefOnboarding

 > IMPORTANT: v2.0 has been released.
 Consider this as beta for now.
 We are doing quick rolling releases on this for the next few weeks.
 Keep your ChiefOnboarding instance up-to-date to get the latest bug fixes/improvements.
-If you want to use the old version, then check out (this branch)[https://github.com/chiefonboarding/ChiefOnboarding/tree/v1.x].
+If you want to use the old version, then check out [this branch](https://github.com/chiefonboarding/ChiefOnboarding/tree/v1.x).

 ChiefOnboarding is a free and open source employee onboarding platform.
 You can onboarding new hires through Slack or the dashboard.